openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 If you view the Treatments (Treat) tab, you can see the treatments that have been uploaded to nightscout.
 Should you wish to edit or delete an entry (e.g. you ate less carbs than you expected) then select 'Remove' and enter the new value (change the time if necessary) through the Careportal (CP) tab.

 ## General
+### Overview
+Display the current state of your loop and buttons for most common actions (see [section The Homescreen](../Getting-Started/Screenshots.md) for details).
+Note: Option 'Keep screen on' will force Android to keep the screen on at all times.
+This is useful for presentations etc. But it consumes a lot of battery power.
+Therefore it is recommended to connect the smartphone to a charger cable.

+### Actions
-*  <b>Actions</b> allows you to make Profiles Switches (see [Profiles page](../Usage/Profiles.md) for more setup information), Temporary Targets, and for those using DanaR/RS or Combo pump to set a manual TBR or prime the canula.
+allows you to make Profiles Switches (see [Profiles page](../Usage/Profiles.md) for more setup information), Temporary Targets, and for those using DanaR/RS or Combo pump to set a manual TBR or prime the canula.
 *  <b>Careportal</b> allows you to record any specific care entries and view the current sensor, insulin, canula and pump batter ages in the Careportal (CP) tab.
 *  <b>SMS Communicator</b> allows remote caregivers to control some AndroidAPS features via SMS, see [SMS Commands](../Usage/SMS-Commands.md) for more setup information.
 *  <b>Food</b> allows you to view and use the Nightscout food database, see [Nightscout Readme](https://github.com/nightscout/cgm-remote-monitor#food-custom-foods) for more setup information or http://[yournightscoutsiteaddress]/food to access your database.